cylc/cylc-doc/src/tutorial/scheduling/datetime-cycling.rst

 .. ifnotslides::

-   A recurrence can be inferred from a date-time by omitting digits from the front.
+   A recurrence can be inferred from a datetime by omitting digits from the front.
 For example, if the year is omitted then the recurrence can be inferred to be annual.
 E.G: